Birthday parties are a big business these days, and kids parties are no different.

 9. Buy Small Items In Sets

-Party favours have become all the rage at birthday parties these days, particularly in circles where the good ol’ lolly bag is not longer the way to go.
+Party favours have become all the rage at birthday parties these days, particularly in circles where the good ol’ lolly bag is no longer the way to go.
 The best way to serve up decent party favours on a budget is to look early, with a specific focus on anything that comes in a set.
 We’re talking about classroom packs, things from the dollar store, cheap multi-sets of kids books and so on.
 These all make great party favours.

-10. Do Your Own Favours
+10. Do Your Own Party Favours

 If you want to get in on the party favour trend, but you aren’t keen on spending anything on the favours, you can always build ‘favour making’ into the actual party.
 Get some simple craft supplies and have kids make something at the party in line with your theme, if any.
 For example kids at a princess party could make their own tiaras out of paper and various glue-able items.
 If your party isn’t themed, but something like plain tote bags in bulk and let kids paint them as a party activity, then they can take them home as a favour.

-Having entertainment is something that has grown more important to some parents in recent years, and that’s ok.
+Having entertainment is something that has grown more important to some parents in recent years, and that’s okay.
 But just because you want entertainment, doesn’t mean you need to spend big on it.
 Put your feelers out in your network for people you can utilise, like an older niece who loves face painting (you supply the paint), or someone who owes you a favour and is willing to show up in costume.

 12. Make A Party Playtime